 Growing Lavender in Pots: The Complete Guide

-However, it’s hard to know what type of plant will thrive best when housed in the pot, particularly if you intend to leave the pots outside.
+However, it’s hard to know what type of plant will thrive best when growing in a pot or container, particularly if you intend to leave the pots outside.
 Factors such as climate pot type and size can be important in giving your lavender the best chance of thriving.

 That’s why we’ll be covering everything from choosing species to caring for new plants when they are grown from seed or growing them from cuttings.
 We will look at covering all the most important aspects of annual care, like harvesting and pruning, when growing lavender in pots.